molssi-seamm/molssi-seamm.github.io/source/html/glossary.rst

       the step.

    job
       Execution of a single flowchart.
-Job is also widely used as the unit of work submitted for execution to e.g. a queueing system on a computer, which can be confusing.
+This definition stands in contrast with the common  meaning of job as a unit of work submitted to a queue for execution.
 The SEAMM documentation will use “batch job” to refer to this second type unless it is clear from the context.
-A flowchart may be executed directly with no batch job, as a single batch job, or may result in many batch jobs for individual tasks.
+A flowchart can be run as a single batch job, or may result in many batch jobs for individual tasks, or can be run directly with no batch job involved.

    task
-      A batch process created by a step, often the execution of a simulation engine such as LAMMPS, GAMESS, Quantum Espresso, etc. A step need not create tasks, or may create more than one task.
-SEAMM may run tasks directly, or it may submit them as batch jobs to a queueing system.
+      A batch process created by a step, often the execution of a simulation engine such as LAMMPS, GAMESS, Quantum Espresso, etc.

-   job datastore
-      A database for storing the flowchart, inputs and outputs for jobs.
-The implementation of the datastore may use a traditional database, or files on disk, or a combination of a database and files, but for practical purposes it appears to be a database.
+   Job Datastore
+      Is the central place where information about and results of jobs are stored -- the flowchart, inputs, and outputs of jobs -- so they can be viewed and retrieved later.

+   DFT
+      Density functional theory is a computational quantum mechanical method to approximately solve the Schrödinger equation.
+DFT is very popular because it is simple to use and provides a good compromise between cost and accuracy.

+   Dashboard
+      The web interface to the Job Datastore and to the jobs that are running or have run in the past.

+   Job Manager
+      The part of SEAMM that handles running jobs, hiding the messy details.